- The BSoD error caused by a dxgmms2.sys file can occur due to faulty drivers, usually the one for your graphics card.

 After doing that, you need to visit your motherboard manufacturer’s website and download and install the latest driver for your chipset to fix this error.

-- Locate Chrome shortcut, right click it and choose Properties from the menu.
+- Right-click on Chrome and choose Properties from the menu.

 - Go to the Shortcut tab and locate Target field.

-- In Target field add –disable-gpu at the end.
+- In the Target field add disable-gpu at the end.

 - Click Apply and OK to save changes.